Moment-sequence transforms: Moment transformers on

 To show that $(3) \implies (2)$, note first that if $\mu \in \meas^+([-1,0])$, so that $\mu = a \delta_0$ for some $a$, then $F[H_\mu] = H_{F(a)\delta_0}$, so we may assume $\mu$ is not of this form, whence the Hankel matrix $H_\mu$ has no zero entries, and the moment sequence alternates in sign and is uniformly bounded, by Theorem~\ref{Thamburger}.
 In particular,

 Recalling the form of the Hankel matrix $H_{\delta_{-1}}$, it follows that

 where $\circ$ denotes the entrywise matrix product.
-This shows (2) because $F[-]$ is the composite of two operations: $\widetilde{F}[-]$, which preserves $\moment([0,1])$ by Theorem~\ref{T1sided-general}, and entrywise multiplication by the matrix~$H_{\delta_{-1}}$, which maps $H_\mu$ for some measure $\mu$ to the Hankel matrix of the reflection of~$\mu$ about the origin.
+This shows (2) because $F[-]$ is the composite of two operations: the map $\widetilde{F}[-]$, which sends $\momentr([0,1])$ into $\moment([0,1])$, by Theorem~\ref{T1sided-general}, and entrywise multiplication by the matrix~$H_{\delta_{-1}}$, which maps $H_\mu$ for some measure $\mu$ to the Hankel matrix of the reflection of~$\mu$ about the origin.

 That $(2) \implies (1)$ is immediate.
 We now prove $(1) \implies (3)$.
 Suppose (1) holds.
 Since

 the uniqueness in Theorem~\ref{Thamburger} gives that~$F(0) = 0$.